preaction/Statocles/site/docs/theme/index.markdown

 `.statocles/build` directory.
 Or use the `statocles daemon` command to launch a local web server to view your site in your web browser.

+Be sure to read [the content guide](../content) to see what content features you want to add to your theme, especially `links` and `images`.

 # Data Attributes

 Every page, site, and application is allowed to define additional,